electric shock

 双语例句

-用电击作为惩罚的形式。 - It may burn out electrical appliance and cause fire or make people get electric shock.
+触电能够让心脏停止跳动。 - It may burn out electrical appliance and cause fire or make people get electric shock.

-它可能烧坏电器,引起火灾,或者使人触电。 - The man seemed to have received an electric shock.
+它可能烧坏电器,引起火灾,或者使人触电。 - The boy sat bolt upright as if from an electric shock.

-触电能够让心脏停止跳动。 - I brought my finger close to the key, and I felt a light but very clear electric shock.
+目的探讨低压电触电引起心肌坏死导致迟发性死亡的关系。 - I brought my finger close to the key, and I felt a light but very clear electric shock.

-按防触电装置的检查规则之前工作。 - He got an electric shock.
+我把手指贴近钥匙,我感觉到轻微但非常明显的电击。 - The passerby thought he had got an electric shock.